cogdog/splotpoint/README.md

 ### New Features (details below)

+* Oct 16, 2017 Added navigation shortcuts with right, left arrow for slide navigation and up arrow to return to top
-* Shortcodes for generating a full list of slides and a start button to launch the first slide
+* Aug 7 2017 Shortcodes for generating a full list of slides and a start button to launch the first slide

 ## Requirements